baitsart/voice-commands/voice_commands/v-c LANGS/README-en.md

 After installed we can launch it from Applications, Universal Access, Voice Commands And you can drag and drop on the gnome panel, and to call it a keyboard shortcut, eg. F6, this is the command:
-# Changing $USER, to your user name: /home/$USER/.voice_commands/play_stop.sh
-First install the command line file, typing this: sudo cp ~/.voice_commands/v-c /usr/bin && sudo cp ~/.voice_commands/v-c /usr/bin/voice-commands

-And you can call it at:
 v-c
 or,
 voice-commands